Dear Parents of Luther First-Year Students,

 Here are a few stats about the 595 first-year students enrolled this fall; it is an impressive class:

 Extraordinary as this class is, it’s important to be aware that some students will experience homesickness or anxiety as their coursework ramps up.
 Extra encouragement or a listening ear from home may be just the ticket your student needs at this time.
 In addition, there are various resources available on campus.
-Also be aware that right after mid-term exams, students will work with their advisors to select January-term and 2nd semester classes.
+Also be aware that right after mid-term exams, students worked with their advisors to select January-term and 2nd semester classes.

 Please consider making a gift of any size to Luther’s Annual Fund.
 Your contribution is a further investment in your student’s education, as the Annual Fund provides support for all students in the Luther community through increased scholarships, building and campus improvements, expanded faculty and student programs, and many other important initiatives.